When searching for (real estate) CRMs earlier or later, you may come across Pipedrive.

 2) Paid CRMs Suitable for Real Estate

-The CRMs found below are also suitable for real estate, and most of the time come with a free trial for a limited time and with limited functions.
+The CRMs found below are also suitable for real estate and usually come with a free trial for a limited time and with limited functions.

-After that, you pay a monthly fee according to the payment plan you choose.
+After that, you pay a monthly fee according to your chosen payment plan.

 So, here are they: